-38 Years Ago: Mick Taylor Quits the Rolling Stones
+The Day Mick Taylor Quit the Rolling Stones

-"I just couldn't believe how bad they sounded," the guitarist recalled from his first rehearsals with the Stones.
+"I just couldn't believe how bad they sounded," the guitarist later said of his first rehearsals with the Stones.
 "Their timing was awful.
-They sounded like a typical bunch of guys in a garage — playing out of tune and too loudly.
+They sounded like a typical bunch of guys in a garage -- playing out of tune and too loudly.
 I thought, 'How is it possible that this band can make hit records?'"

-And in typical rock and roll fashion, there were personal and financial issues between Taylor, Jagger and Richards.
-"I was a bit peeved about not getting credit for a couple of songs, but that wasn't the whole reason [I left the band]," Taylor later recalled.
+In typical rock 'n' roll fashion, there were personal and financial issues among Taylor, Jagger and Richards.
+"I was a bit peeved about not getting credit for a couple of songs, but that wasn't the whole reason [I left the band]," Taylor recalled.
 "I guess I just felt like I had enough.
 I decided to leave and start a group with Jack Bruce.
 I never really felt, and I don't know why, but I never felt I was gonna stay with the Stones forever, even right from the beginning."

 Jagger told Rolling Stone he thought friction between Taylor and Richards was a prime motivator: "He wanted to have a solo career.
 I think he found it difficult to get on with Keith."